Apple event: iPhone 13 and everything we expect on Sept. 14

-Mark your calendar!
-The next Apple event is scheduled for Tuesday, Sept.
+Get ready!
+The next Apple event is less than a week away.
+The tech giant's upcoming virtual event is scheduled for Sept.
 14, at 10 a.m.
 PT.
-The iPhone 13, Apple Watch 7 and maybe even the AirPods 3 will make their debut at next week's virtual event.
+Although we won't know exactly what Apple was in store until Tuesday, we expect to see the iPhone 13, Apple Watch 7 and maybe even the AirPods 3.
 We could also get a glimpse of the iPad Mini 6 and ninth-generation iPad later this year.

 Apple has had two events in 2021 so far.
 The first event was in April, where we saw new iPad upgrades, colorful iMacs, AirTags trackers, a purple iPhone 12 and more.
 (Here's everything Apple announced in the spring.)
 Then, two months later, it held the annualWWDC, developers event, where we saw a first look at iOS 15, MacOS Monterey, also known as MacOS 12, WatchOS 8 and iPadOS 15.